Radiohead's Thom Yorke marries partner Dajana Roncione in Sicily

 According to la Repubblica and Vanity Fair, the Radiohead frontman and Italian actress tied the knot at a ceremony held at the Villa Valguarnera estate in the town of Bagheria.

-Photographer Greg Williams has since shared a pair of black-and-white images from the special day, one of which shows the newlyweds laying together beneath a chandelier.
+Photographer Greg Williams has since shared a pair of black-and-white images from the special day, one of which shows the newlyweds laying together beneath a chandelier in one of the building’s extravagant rooms.
 See the posts below.

 It’s said that Yorke’s Radiohead bandmates – Jonny Greenwood, Colin Greenwood, Ed O’Brien and Philip Selway – were in attendance, with all guests adhering to strict social distancing guidelines throughout the day.
-As Vanity Fair report, these measures included a lack of a dancefloor and the use of protective face coverings as well as disinfectant.
+As Vanity Fair report, these measures included a lack of a dancefloor as well as the use of protective face coverings and disinfectant.

 “Despite all the difficulties caused by the global pandemic, we are proud and happy to get married here in Sicily,” Yorke reportedly said.
 “Sicily is Dajana’s native island.
 She grew up in Monreale, walked to school in front of its beautiful cathedral every morning and still has many friends and relatives there.”